tactik8/inference_engine/README.md

 It is understood that inferences comes with a degree of reliability.
 Therefore each inferences will have a reliability score attached to it.

+## Requirements
+Infer the following information:
+- schema:person
+  - employment: from email domain
+  - gender: from first name
+  - age: from first name
+- schema:organization
+  - industry: from organization name

 ## Function
 ### Input:
 - json record or list of record following schema.org jsonld schema